aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/tf-files.md

 ### vars-main.tf

-Some other general varables are set in this file: the region, default AWS profile name, the EKS cluster name and a string map of the 7 stages in the build.
+Some other general variables are set in this file: the region, default AWS profile name, the EKS cluster name and a string map of the 7 stages in the build.

 {{%expand "Expand here to see the code" %}}